emijrp/awesome-wikipedia/README.md

 # Contributing

-For contributing, please open an issue/pull request.
+For contributing, [open an issue](https://github.com/emijrp/awesome-wikipedia/issues) and/or a [pull request](https://github.com/emijrp/awesome-wikipedia/pulls).